9 Secret Content Strategies To Improve Email Deliverability

 Blacklisted image hosting domains can ruin inbox placements in B2B mailboxes.
-Majority of organisations have internet security systems which are mostly relied on blacklisting agencies.
-So blacklisting domains can really hamper the inbox placements in B2B mailboxes.
+This is because most organisations have internet security systems that primarily rely on blacklisting agencies.
+So blacklisting domains can hamper the inbox placements in B2B mailboxes.

 7. Add alt text in images